tahonermann/text_view/README.md

 - Encoding and decoding of text for the [encodings](#encoding) listed in [supported encodings](#supported-encodings).
 - Encoding text using [C++11][ISO/IEC 14882:2011] compliant output iterators.
-- Decoding text using mostly [C++11][ISO/IEC 14882:2011] compliant input,
-  forward, bidirectional, and random access iterators.
-These iterators lack full compliance for the forward, bidirectional, and random access iterator requirements for issues that are addressed by [P0022R1].
+- Decoding text using input, forward, bidirectional, and random access iterators that are compliant with standard iterator requirements as specified in the [ranges proposal][N4560].
 - Constructing view adapters for encoded text stored in arrays, containers, or std::basic_string, or referenced by another range or view.
 These view adapters meet the requirements for views in the [ranges proposal][N4560].